 Actual policy implementation requires the following:

 Internal processing.
 A property must provide very detailed information on why it needs to process personal data, and how long it plans to keep it.
 This procedure involves organised retention policies so that a hotel always knows the status of such information.

 A hotel must keep technical and organisational records to prove it is protecting data.
 It will also need to show the supervisory authority that it has these mechanisms in place.

 Hotels need a section on their website that permits “opting in,” thus allowing hotels to store PII data.
 Furthermore, they must explain the process, enabling guests to access, modify and delete information.
 This in itself poses significant issues when data is held in different locations.

 Hoteliers should ensure their staff training is both up to speed, especially when it comes to GDPR compliance.
 Hotel staff must be aware of how to collect, access, use and disclose personal information as well as how to restrict access to cardholder data.
-Employees must also be advised on how to create strong passwords, and know how to dispose of documents containing payment card data properly.
+They must advise on how to create strong passwords, and know-how to dispose of documents containing payment card data properly.